 NLS has been an approved underwriter for a number of prestigious clients including Air Berlin, US Corp of Engineers, South African Shipyards and the US government agency USAID.

-Prospective investors in the Bond should consider carefully all of the information set out on this webpage and
+Prospective investors in the Bond should consider carefully all of the information set out on this

 the risks attaching to an investment in the Company, including, in particular, the